AdGet is a Chrome Browser Extension (version 6.0.2) that inspects web pages for Sharethrough technology.

 - Verify and Inspect Placement

 AdGet is used to ensure that STR placements are set up and running properly.
-When the core technology is successfully integrated into the publisher site, it will say 'Successful Integration'.
-If our technology is not integrated, it will say 'Sharethrough Not Found'.
+When the core technology is successfully integrated into the publisher site, you can see the placements with their associated pKeys in the 'INTEGRATION' tab.
+If our technology is not integrated, it will not see any placements populated in this tab.

-Note: when we have a successful integration message, you can use the scroll to placement button (located on the right side of placement ID) to easily identify your ad on the page.
+Note: When we have a successful integration, you can use the extension to scroll to placement by selecting the placement locator icon (located on the right side of pKey in gray) to easily identify your ad on the page.
+Selecting the pKey link will open an additional page and redirect you to the placement settings in SFP.

-It is becoming increasingly common for publishers to integrate Sharethrough via a client-side header bidding wrapper where our exchange competes with the publishers' other demand sources in real time for every impression.
+It is becoming increasingly common for publishers to integrate Sharethrough where our exchange competes with the publishers' other demand sources in real time for every impression.
 In such cases, Sharethrough's technology is usually only served to the page when we have the highest bid.

-AdGet provides a "Force Prebid" feature that allows you to specify a high bid price that will likely win the header auction. ($5-10 is typically a good starting point for most publishers.)
+AdGet provides a "Force Fill" feature that allows you to specify a high bid price that will likely win the header auction. ($5-10 is typically a good starting point for most publishers.)

 From there, AdGet can be used to scroll to and inspect the placement on page.